Backpropagation

 Total: 2.2 MB (tiny for modern GPU)

-Backward time ≈ 2× forward (matches theory)
+Backward time ≈ 2× forward (matches expected)

 LMS adaptive filter (linear):